- Prior to Creating a Fieldprint in Land.db

 After selecting the Create Assessment Now link the new Create Assessment page will load.
 Verify the name in the upper left matches the user logged in.
 Select the name in the upper right drop down menu for the database to create the assessment for.

 To begin the assessment, select the crop year and the crop from which the assessment will be created.
-Also check or uncheck the type of assessment that is desired (Field to Market or Cool Farm Tool).
+Also check or uncheck the type of assessment that is desired (Field to Market and/or Cool Farm Tool).
 Then click NEXT in the lower right corner of the screen to move to the next tab.

 On the Crop Zones tab the Farm Field Tree will appear for the fields with the previously selected crop.
 Select the fields for the crop assessment that is being created.
 Then click NEXT.

 On the Land.db tab the list of selected fields will display.
 Select either Expand All or select the drop down menu next to each field.
+Fields with missing or incomplete data will show with a red exclamation to the left.
+These field require some additional information before selecting Next to move on to Field Management.

 Once the fields are expanded, under each field name the Crop Protection Count, Fertilizer Count, and Seed Count are listed.
 This shows the number of applications associated with each field.
 If all categories have a green check mark or messages are confirmed, then move to the Fertilizer Products section, if there is an exclamation mark, return to Land.db and correct the identified error.